altreodo/altreodo/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently student of VIT Bhopal...
-- 🌱 I’m currently learning Compitative programming
+- 🌱 I’m currently learning Competitive programming
 - 💬 Ask me about HTML/CSS, C++.......
 - 📫 How to reach me:[@altreodo](https://www.instagram.com/altreodo)